barteqcz/ALBI/docs/manual.md

 This is a list of available options that can be applied in the config file.
 Those variables are responsible for particular actions during the installation process.
 Here is the explanation of possible usage:

+### Kernel variant
+`kernel_variant` - This allows you to select which kernel variant do you wanna install.

+Possible values:

+`normal` - Installs normal kernel
+`lts` - Installs LTS kernel
+`zen` - Installs ZEN kernel

 ### Timezone
 `timezone` - This is a definition of the timezone, that should be used in the system.
 The full list of available timezones is available [here](https://github.com/barteqcz/albi/blob/main/files/timezone_temp)

 ### User configuration
-`username` - It can be anything that fits a Linux username.
+`username` - It can be anything that fits a Linux username rules.
 It can't begin with a number

 `password` - It can be anything.
 I recommend setting a strong password